kkyr/fig/README.md

 }
 ```

-Fig searches by default for a file named `config.yaml` in the directory it is run from.
+If a field is not loaded from the config file and is marked as *required* then an error is returned.
+If a *default* value is defined instead then that value is used to populate the field.

-Change the behaviour based on your needs by passing additional parameters to `Load()`:
+Fig searches for a file named `config.yaml` in the directory it is run from.
+Change the lookup behaviour by passing additional parameters to `Load()`:

 ```go
 fig.Load(&cfg,